sara-nl/griddocs/source/Pages/Practices/wms2creamce.rst

          Current Status:     Done(Success)
          ...

-  Please note that all possible Status states are (see also the --help for this command):
+    Please note that all possible Status states are (see also the --help option for this command):

       UNDEF
 	  SUBMITTED
 	  WAITING
 	  READY
 	  SCHEDULED
 	  RUNNING
 	  DONE
 	  CLEARED
 	  ABORTED
 	  CANCELLED
 	  UNKNOWN
 	  PURGED